rdgoodman/MICPSO/ReadMe.txt

 > Ensure that the penalized fitness is reflected in choosing global/local bests, but not recorded as results, for all non-MICPSO methods (this was/is a problem with IPSO)

+> Reason for MAXSAT: dependencies but not constraints